A Buddhist Monk Who Broke the Precepts and Signed in the Sutra Pavilion for a Hundred Years

 About This Novel

 Tang Yu traveled through the world of high martial arts.
 In order to avoid being hunted by his enemies, he was forced to become a monk.
 He joined Dalin Temple and was assigned to the Tibetan Scripture Pavilion to guard Buddhist scriptures.
 I thought I would be accompanied by the Green Lantern Ancient Buddha for the rest of my life, but suddenly I awakened to the god-level sign-in system.
 As long as you sign in at a specific location, you can get various rewards.
 "Ding!
-The host signed in at the Mahavira Palace and received a reward of heaven-level external skills [Dragon and Elephant Prajna Kung Fu]."
+The host signed in at the Mahavira Palace and received the reward of heaven-level external skill [Dragon-Elephant Prajna Skill]."
 "Ding!
-The host signed in at the Sutra Pavilion and received a reward of heaven-level internal skills [Yi Jin Marrow Cleansing Sutra]."
+The host signs in at the Sutra Pavilion and gets the reward of heaven-level internal power [Yi Jin Marrow Cleansing Sutra]."
 "Ding!
-The host signed in at the Ksitigarbha Temple and received a reward of yellow-level martial arts.
-[Powerful Vajra Palm].
+The host signed in at Ksitigarbha and received the yellow-level martial arts reward [Powerful Vajra Palm]."
 "Ding!
-The host signed in at the Zhengdao Academy and received the earth-level martial arts reward [Buddhist Six-Character Mantra]."
+The host signed in at the Zhengdao Academy and received the prefecture-level martial arts [Buddhist Six-Character Mantra] as a reward."
 "Ding!
-The host signed in at the Enforcement Academy and received the heaven-level martial arts reward [Tathagata Palm]."
-In this way, Tang Yu signed in for many years.
+The host signed in at the Law Enforcement Court and received the heaven-level martial arts [Tathagata Divine Palm] as a reward."
+In this way, Tang Yu signed for many years.
 One day, the demonic way invades the Qianguo martial arts forest, and Dalin Temple is in danger of destroying the sect.
 A palm technique descended from the sky to kill the invading enemies, and the whole world was shocked.
 Only then did they know that Buddhism has a world-beating divine monk!

 What Readers Think